WHERE THE HILLS HEAL THE HEROES

 Nancy says, “Living in the Hills and having a stellar program like SMRC nearby seems like a natural fit for me to become involved with.”

-She looks forward to serving on the board of SMRC and working with participants to learn more of the needs to move the program to higher levels.
+In January of 2024, Nancy will have served on the SMRC board for 3 years!
+She looks forward to continuing her service and working with participants to learn more about their needs in order to move the program to higher levels.

 Sandy has been a dedicated business owner and volunteer for over 30 years, in support of military families and local communities.
 She has been an active participant of SMRC events for five years and thrilled at the opportunity to grow her partnership with such an amazing organization.